 Steps to Take In A Pet Emergency

 If you are experiencing a veterinary emergency, follow the steps below.

 - Call Ahead If Possible - During regular business hours, please call us as soon as possible to see if our clinic is able to see your pet right away.
-During our Urgent Care hours, please contact us to let us know you are on the way for dedicated emergency services.
-If your pet's medical emergency occurs outside of these hours, please contact the 24/7 emergency hospital above (ACCESS Los Angeles).
+If your pet's medical emergency occurs outside of our regular business hours, please contact the 24/7 emergency hospital above (ACCESS Los Angeles).

 - Follow Instructions Provided - When you call to let the emergency pet hospital know you are on your way, instructions may be provided to help you apply first aid or otherwise make your pet as comfortable as possible.
 Follow these instructions carefully.